-73 Compare, e.g., the creation of the Intergovernmental Panel on Climate Change (IPCC), the international body for assessing the science related to climate change, which was set up in 1988 (see UNGA Res 43/53, ¶ 10, U.N.
+73. Compare, e.g., the creation of the Intergovernmental Panel on Climate Change (IPCC), set up in 1988 by UNGA Res 43/53, ¶ 10, U.N.
 Doc.
 A/RES/43/53 (Dec.
-6, 1988)), and the United Nations Framework Convention on Climate Change 1992 (entry into force Mar.
-21, 1994) 1771 United Nations Treaty Series 107.
-These developments occurred, respectively, 16 years and 20 years after climate change was meaningfully placed on the international agenda by the United Nations Conference on the Human Environment (Stockholm, June 5-16, 1972) U.N.
+6, 1988) (which is the international body for assessing the science related to climate change), and the United Nations Framework Convention on Climate Change 1992 (entry into force Mar.
+21, 1994) 1771 U.N.T.S.
+107 (which acted as the first notable step in the development of structured international processes in relation to climate change, see Daniel Bodansky, The United Nations Framework Convention on Climate Change: A Commentary, 18 YALE J. INT'L L. 451, 558 (1993)).
+The creation of the IPCC and the adoption of the Framework Convention on Climate Change occurred, respectively, 16 years and 20 years after the United Nations Conference on the Human Environment (Stockholm, June 5-16, 1972) U.N.
 Doc.
-A/CONF.48/14 and Corr.1 (see, in particular, Recommendation 70).
+A/CONF.48/14 and Corr.1 (see, in particular, Recommendation 70) had meaningfully placed climate change on the international agenda (see Richard Black, Stockholm: Birth of combined with concurrent advancements in science and technology,74 it may be said that humanity's potential to detect and, if necessary, respond to collision-course NEOs now is at a level that likely would have been considered implausible even at the start of the current decade.